source-repo/use-reactive/README.md

 Version 2.1 adds [history](#History).

 Version 3.0 uses a function to return the dependence array for effects.
 This makes it possible to directly reference properties of the reactive state object using the  `this` keyword.

+Version 4.0: the useReactive function has an [options]() argument instead of individual items.
+The context is now an object with state, subscribe and history properties.

 ## Examples